“Yaa Kundendu tushaara haaradhavalaa,

 This shloka/chanting is in praise of the Goddess of learning Saraswathi.
 The meaning of this shloka is as follows, Goddess Saraswathi is one who wears a garland as white as a dew drops, who is wearing a pure white robe holding the Veena/musical instrument in her hands, one who is sitting on a white lotus….Gods like Brahma, Vishnu and Shiva pay obeisance to Saraswathi….O’ Goddess Saraswathi, I pray for you to remove all laziness from my life.

 Vasanth Panchami is an important and grand festival of West Bengal and is celebrated with lot of devotion and enthusiasm by Bengalis especially by the students all over the world.
 This festival falls on the first day of Bengali Hindu month Phalgun, i.e, January/February in the Gregorian calendar.
-This year (2017) it is on 1st February.
+This year (2018) it is on 22ne January.
 The festival heralds the oncoming of the spring season.
 This festival is also called as Basant Panchami or Sri Panchami.
 Saraswathi Pooja is also part of the 9 days celebrations during Dasara all over India.

 On this day the Goddess of learning and fine arts Saraswathi is worshiped.
 Every household will offer “Anjali”/special ritual to the goddess in the early morning.
 The goddess is worshiped with bel/Aegle marmelos leaves, Marigold, Chrysanthamum, Palash/Flame of the forest flowers, Phaag/Colored powders and Sandal paste.